Functional vs Non-Functional Requirements: The Definitive Guide

 If an app doesn’t meet non-functional requirements, it continues to perform its basic functions, however, it won’t be able to provide a great user experience.

-Why Is the Difference Between Functional and Non-Functional Requirements Important?
+Why Is It Important to Know the Difference Between Functional and Non-Functional Requirements?

-Well-defined functional and non-functional requirements help software developers to build the product that exactly corresponds to the client’s needs.
+Well-defined functional and non-functional requirements help software developers build a product that exactly corresponds to the client’s needs.
 However, is it really necessary to know the difference between functional and non-functional requirements?

 The main reason to know the difference between functional and non-functional requirements is that they define the scope of work for a project.
 Software developers need to keep up with this scope to develop an application within its timeframe and budget.

-If the scope of work constantly changes, the development team has to extend the deadlines and the development costs increase.
+If a work scope constantly changes, the development team has to extend the deadlines and the development costs increase.
 This may lead to adverse consequences for a project.

 When a customer and a software development provider know the difference between functional and non-functional requirements, it helps them to more precisely define the scope of work, more accurately range the requirements by importance, optimize the project costs, and better meet the customer’s needs.